knightazura/ghost-sdk/Git-workflow.md

 ##### Commit Messages
 * The first line of your commit message should be a short (80 chars) public description of what you have achieved with the commit.
 This is what appears in the change log.
 * Leave a blank line after the first line
 * The 3rd line should reference the issue with `issue #000` if you just want to mention an issue or `closes #000` if your commit closes an issue.
+If you don't have an issue to reference or close, think carefully about whether you need to [raise one](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md#raising-issues) before opening a PR.
 * Use bullet points on the following lines to explain what your changes achieve and in particular why you've used your approach

 E.g.